A Zen Spirit, About Meditation

 Do you have a specific mantra that you use during meditation?

-Be Well Gifts is about spiritual and emotional wellness.
+A Zen Spirit is about spiritual and emotional wellness.
 But, how do you define wellness?
 Is it simply good health, feeling well, or is it well-being?
 I believe as we evolve so does our definition of wellness.

 Do you achieve wellness through nutrition?
 Yes.
 But, I also believe you achieve wellness by nourishing your soul.
 I have faith that most of us choose to live our best lives and that represents wellness to me.